Baked Honey Mustard Chicken Thighs

 No matter which, you’re well on your way to a simple, healthy dinner that delivers on flavor.
 I call that a win!

-How To Make These Honey Dijon Chicken Thighs
+How To Make Honey Mustard Chicken Thighs

 So, let’s discuss how this chicken goes down.
 First, we whisk together a simple marinade made with olive oil, honey, dijon mustard, chicken broth, garlic and dried parsley.
 We pour it over our chicken thighs and then let them hang out in the fridge for a few hours to get all groovy.